Mehdierli/ProgrammingNotes/Angular.md

 * running the project.

 ## What is dependency injection and how does Angular incorporate dependency injection into its framework?
+* Dependency injection is an important application design pattern which a class asks for dependencies from external sources rather than creating them itself.
+* Dependencies are services or objects that the class need to perform its function.
+* DI make your apps flexible, efficient, and robust, as well as testable and maintainable
 * Dependency injection (DI) lets you keep your component classes clean and efficient.
 They don't fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.
-* Dependency injection is an important application design pattern.
-Angular have its framework to increase the efficiency and modularity.
-* Dependencies are services or objects that the class need to perform its function.
 * The DI framework lets you supply data to a component from an injectable service class, defined in its own file.
-* it is a coding pattern in which a class asks for dependencies from external sources rather than creating them itself.
 * In Angular, the DI framework provides declared dependencies to a class when that class is instantiated.
 * @Injectable decorator mark it as a service that can be injected.
 * You can tell Angular to inject a dependency in a component's constructor by specifying a constructor parameter with the dependency type.